knharrington/omnidroid-evaluator/report.md

 **1. How you can break down a problem instance of the omnidroid construction problem into one or more smaller instances?
 You may use sprocket[t] to represent the number of sprockets used for part t, and you may use req[t] and use[t] to represent the collection of all parts required to build part t and all parts that part t is used to build, respectively.
 Your answer should include how the solution to the original problem is constructed from the subproblems.**

-The parts required to build each part "t" can be represented by req[t].
-We need to calculate the total number of sprockets that will be required to build all parts plus the number of sprockets required for part t itself.
-For example, if part t requires parts x, y, and z, then the problem has to be further broken down for x y and z.
-Therefore, the total number of sprockets that would be needed for part t is just the sum of the sprockets needed for each part plus sprockets for part t.
-Every part has it's own sprockets and adding this to the number of sprockets of its dependencies gives total number of sprockets.
+The omnidroid problem can be broken down into smaller instances by determining the total number of sprockets for each part, *t*, specifically by considering both the sprockets needed for part *t* and the ones needed for its dependencies.
+The parts required to build each part *t* can be represented by req[t].
+To calculate the total number of sprockets that will be required to build part *t*, we can recursively calculate the number of sprockets for each part in req[*t*]: total_sprockets(*t*)=sprocket[*t*]+∑(subpart∈req[*t*]) * total_sprockets(subpart).

+For example, if part *t* requires parts *x*, *y*, and *z*, then the problem has to be further broken down for *x*, *y*, and *z*.
+Therefore, the total number of sprockets that would be needed for part *t* is the sum of the sprockets needed for each subpart plus sprockets for part *t*.
+Every part has it's own sprocket cost and adding these costs to the number of sprockets of its dependencies gives the total number of sprockets.

 **2. What is the base case of the omnidroid construction problem?**